Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-We now give the three modules obtained from the following procedure, given a socle $S$ that is a submodule of $4_{1,3}\oplus 4_{2,3}$: \begin{enumerate} \item Take the preimage $S_1$ in $P(S)$ of the radical of $P(S)/S$ corresponding to all composition factors of $\Vmin\downarrow_H$ other than those in $S$; \item Take the preimage $S_2$ in $P(S)$ of the $\cf(S)$-radical of the quotient $P(S)/S_1$; \item Take the $\cf(S)'$-residual $S_3$ of $S_2$. \end{enumerate} This must contain the module $V'$, so we examine the composition factors of the modules $S_3$ for the choices of $S$, which are
+We now give the three modules obtained from the following procedure, given a socle $S$ that is a submodule of $4_{1,3}\oplus 4_{2,3}$: \begin{enumerate} \item Take the preimage $S_1$ in $P(S)$ of the radical of the quotient module $P(S)/S$ corresponding to all composition factors of $M(E_7)\downarrow_H$ other than those in $S$; \item Take the preimage $S_2$ in $P(S)$ of the $\cf(S)$-radical of the quotient $P(S)/S_1$; \item Take the $\cf(S)'$-residual $S_3$ of $S_2$. \end{enumerate} This must contain the module $V'$, so we examine the composition factors of the modules $S_3$ for the choices of $S$, which are

-None of these has a $2_2$ as a composition factor, and this yields a contradiction.
-Thus in the second case $H$ must fix a line or $2$-space on $\Vmin$.
+None of these has $2_2$ as a composition factor, and this yields a contradiction.

-In the third case, $W'$ might have enough $2$-dimensional factors, but in order to have three $2_1$s in $W'$ we need both $4_{2,4}$ and $4_{3,4}$ in the socle, whence they cannot appear elsewhere in the module (which they can do in our construction of $W'$).
-With this restriction, that $4_{2,4}$ and $4_{3,4}$ can only appear in the socle and top of $\Vmin\downarrow_H$, we get the analogue of $W'$ to be
+\textbf{Case 2}: $W'$ might have enough $2$-dimensional factors, but in order to have three copies of $2_1$ in $W'$ we need both $4_{2,4}$ and $4_{3,4}$ in the socle, whence they cannot appear elsewhere in the module (which they can do in our construction of $W'$).
+With this restriction, that $4_{2,4}$ and $4_{3,4}$ can only appear in the socle and top of $M(E_7)\downarrow_H$, the module $W'$ becomes

-which still does not have three $2_1$s in it, a contradiction.
+which does not have three copies of $2_1$ in it, a contradiction.

-In the fourth case, the socle of $W$ cannot simply be $4_{1,2}$ as there are no $2_1$s in its contribution to $W'$.
-If it is $4_{1,2}\oplus 4_{1,3}$ then, arguing as in the previous case, we get
+\textbf{Case 3}: The socle of $W$ cannot simply be $4_{1,2}$ as there is no $2_1$ in its contribution to $W'$.
+If it is $4_{1,2}\oplus 4_{1,3}$ then, arguing as in the previous case, we obtain